“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Categories: Computing, Undergradute

 A VPN or Virtual Private Network hides your connection and therefore, your data when you connect to public Wi-Fi.
 It creates a secure tunnel through which your data can travel, making it almost impossible for anyone to see where you are and what you are doing or viewing.
-This means you can complete applications for computer science courses, send in course work, or hold meetings without fear of being hacked.
+This means you can use VPN protection to complete applications for computer science courses, send in course work, or hold meetings without fear of being hacked.
 In many places, VPNs are vital for circumnavigating state censorship and allowing freedom of speech.

 No courses found